 The core public health measures that underpin reopening of services are:

-- enhanced hand hygiene and cleaning practice
+- enhanced hygiene and cleaning practices

-- limiting children’s contacts
+- limiting children’s contacts by managing cohort sizes

-- maximizing the use of outdoor spaces
+- maximising the use of outdoor spaces and access to fresh air

 The aims of this guidance are to: